dtcenter/METplotpy/docs/Users_Guide/weather_regime.rst

    pwr.plot_K_means(kmeans,wrnum,lons,lats,perc,plot_outname,plevels)

-**Output**  A **.png** version of the elbow line plot, eof contour map plots, and weather regime map plots if all three are requeste.
+**Output:**  A **.png** version of the elbow line plot, eof contour map plots, and weather regime map plots if all three are requested.
 The output will be located based on what was specified (path and name) in the **output_plotname**.